-Derived from UCC Article 9 Sections 9-310(a), 9-516(a) and (b), 9-517, and 9-520(a), (b), and (c).
-One purpose is to establish a system for perfection of security interests by filing a security interest statement with the office, even if the secured party cannot obtain and submit to the office the certificate of title.
+This section is derived from UCC Article 9 Sections 9-310(a), 9-516(a) and (b), 9-517, and 9-520(a), (b), and (c).
+One purpose is to establish a system for perfection of security interests by filing a security-interest statement with the office, even if the secured party cannot obtain and submit to the office the certificate of title.
+So long as this [act] applies to the vehicle, under Section 4 or other choice of law rules, perfection may occur under this section without regard to the certificate of title.
+See also Comment to Section 25.
 Similarly, perfection does not require indication on a written certificate of title, although that does confer an additional measure of protection.
-See Sections 14 and 16-19.
-Perfection occurs upon receipt of a sufficient security interest statement and payment of the required fee, making the statement effective under Sections 26 and 27, without indication on a certificate of title, or even if a certificate of title has not otherwise been created.
-This will also constitute an application for a certificate of title for purposes of choice of law under Section 4, subject to exceptions in that section.
-See Sections 4, 24, 25.
-Subsection (a) also makes clear that perfection under this section is the exclusive means of perfecting a security interest in vehicle, except as provided in subsections (e) and (f), which follow UCC Article 9 Sections 9-311(d) and 9-313(b).
+See Sections 15-19.
+Perfection occurs upon receipt of a sufficient security-interest statement and payment of the required fee, making the statement effective under Section 25 and subject to perfection under this section, without any indication on a certificate of title, or even if a certificate of title has not otherwise been created.
+See Sections 4 and 25.
+Subsection (a) also makes clear that perfection under this section is the exclusive means of perfecting a security interest in vehicle, except as provided in subsections (d) and (e), which follow UCC Article 9 Sections 9-311(d) and 9-313(b).

-Thus, this section is subject to qualifications and exceptions elsewhere in this [act] and the UCC, e.g., providing for perfection by filing or possession in limited circumstances (Article 9 Sections 9-311(d), 9-313(b)), or requiring attachment as a prerequisite to perfection (Section 25(a), Article 9 Sections 9-203, and 9-308(a)).
-This [act] is also subject to general rules in the UCC governing assignments and the rights of third parties, e.g., in Article 9 Part 4, and this is recognized in subsection (d).
+Thus, this section is subject to qualifications and exceptions elsewhere in this [act] and the UCC, e.g., providing for perfection by filing or possession in limited circumstances (Article 9

+Sections 9-311(d), 9-313(b)), or requiring attachment as a prerequisite to perfection (Section 26(a), Article 9 Sections 9-203, and 9-308(a)).
+This [act] is also subject to general rules in the UCC governing assignments and the rights of third parties, e.g., in Article 9 Part 4, and this is recognized in subsection (b).

-Perfection under Sections 24-25, without indication of the security interest on a written certificate of title, would be effective against lien creditors, but not against a competing party who relies on the certificate of title, pursuant to Sections 14-19.
+Perfection under Sections 25-26, without indication of the security interest on a written certificate of title, would be effective against lien creditors, but not against a competing party who relies on the certificate of title, pursuant to Sections 18-19.
 For example, certain competing buyers would prevail under Section 18.
+See also the impact of errors and omissions under Section 20.

 Subsection (b) recognizes that a secured party, lessor, or bailor may be listed as owner on the certificate of title.
 This will be sufficient to perfect the interest of that person, including a security interest.
 This reflects current law.
 See, e.g., In re Charles, 323 F.3d 841 (10th Cir.
 2003).
+The secured party, lessor, or bailor listed as owner may make application for a certificate of title indicating that person as owner, under Section 9.

-If a secured party assigns a perfected security interest in a vehicle, the receipt of a security interest statement under Section 24 providing the name of the transferee or its representative as secured party is not required to continue the perfected status of the security interest.
+If a secured party assigns a perfected security interest in a vehicle, the receipt of a security-interest statement under Section 25 providing the name of the transferee or its representative as secured party is not required to continue the perfected status of the security interest.
 However, a purchaser of a vehicle subject to a security interest that obtains a release from the secured party indicated in the files of the office or on the certificate of title takes free of the security interest and also takes free of the rights of a transferee if the transfer is not indicated in the files of the office or on the certificate.
+See subsection (c).